felixfan/HLAassoc/README.md

   -s SEED, --seed SEED  random seed
 ```

-### 4.1) Genotype Input (-i or --file)
+### 4.1) HLA types file (-i or --file)

 The input file is a white-space (space or tab) delimited file.
 The first two columns are mandatory: Individual ID and Phenotype.
 The Individual IDs are alphanumeric and should uniquely identify a person.
 The second column is phenotype which can be either a quantitative trait or an affection status.
 Affection status should be coded as 1 and 2 for unaffected and affected, respectively.

-Genotypes (column 3 onwards) should also be white-space delimited.
+HLA types (column 3 onwards) should also be white-space delimited.
 Every gene must have two alleles specified.
 All alleles (see [Nomenclature of HLA Alleles](http://hla.alleles.org/nomenclature/naming.html)) do not need to have the same digits.
 However, if you want to test association at 4 digits, all alleles should have at least 4 digits resolution.
 Missing genotype is denoted as `NA`.

 No header row should be given.
 For example, here are two individuals typed for 6 genes (one row = one person):